Afanami/tiktok-clone/README.md

 # TODO

-For now most new features/pages are styled directly in the file with tailwindcss for ease during time of dev.
+- For now most new features/pages are styled directly in the file with tailwindcss for ease during time of dev.
 Need to refactor most of this out into tailwindcss-styled-components for code readability and maintainability.

+- Some form of pagination on home page + comments section to increase performance